Ozone Units of Measure

 What do these all mean?
 What do they have to do with ozone?
 Why do scientific papers have to be so confusing?
 Let us try to help, keep reading.

-Is a measurement of concentration.
-PPM (Parts per Million) would indicate how many parts of the gas in question (ozone in our case) are in every 1 million parts of total gas.
+As a measurement of concentration, ppm (Parts per Million) would indicate how many parts of the gas in question (ozone in our case) are in every 1 million parts of total gas.
 For example; if we state there is 1 ppm ozone, that means for every 1 million parts of gas, 1 of these is ozone.
-The tricky thing with ppm is that we can be measuring the "parts" by volume, or weight.
+The tricky thing with ppm is that we can be measuring the "parts" by volume or weight.
 Sometimes you may see this as ppmv, indicating parts per million by volume.
 The most common ozone measurement is ppm, and is used to measure ozone in air and ozone dissolved into water.

 This indicates the same thing as ppm, only change the million to a billion.
 This moves a decimal point 3 places.
 For example 0.1 ppm = 100 ppb.